-the ywca of olympia needs volunteers to fill the following openings: day center hostess, serving homeless women for two-hour shifts; office volunteers for four-hour shifts; and volunteers to stock the shelves of The Other Bank on Tuesdays.
+the ywca of olympia needs volunteers to work four-hour shifts in the office and to stock the shelves of The Other Bank on Tuesdays.
 In addition, the YWCA always accepts donations of hygiene items such as shampoo and dish soap.
 Call Bree Lafreniere at 360-352-0593 to volunteer or donate.

 boots to shoes foundation is a nonprofit organization founded by two Washington businessmen to show their appreciation to military service members.
 Volunteer mentors attend a free mentoring workshop, then are paired with a veteran who they meet with twice a month.
 Mentors provide insight into the civilian workforce and discuss career goals and job search strategies.
 Go to bootstoshoes.org.